celo-org/docs/docs/learn/celo-purpose.md

 ### **Interoperable with Optics**

-The Optics standard will allow Celo to facilitate transactions between other layer 1s like Ethereum, Bitcoin, Cosmos, Solana, and Near, meaning Celo’s ecosystem of developers can connect the people, services, and technologies that allow everyone to benefit from a more open and connected blockchain ecosystem.
+The Optics standard will allow Celo to facilitate transactions between other layer 1 blockchains like Ethereum, Bitcoin, Cosmos, Solana, and Near, meaning Celo’s ecosystem of developers can connect the people, services, and technologies that allow everyone to benefit from a more open and connected blockchain ecosystem.

 ### **On-chain governance with CELO**